Welcome | About | Music | Comics | Wiggles | Feedback | Links

 I’d get off work at midnight in the Phoenix August heat, come home, have cookies, and set up and play on the patio at low volumes.
 I started seriously jamming and song recording with Derrrick Bostrom on drums that fall.

-In 1982, college and tech school completed, I moved to Dallas for work, but the Marshall tube amp did not.
-The 74 Strat and the dreadnought came; those and a pair of headphones were my home woodshedding rig for a decade.
-In 91 G.A.S. returned.
+In 1982, college and tech school completed, and dreams of a music career fast fading, I moved to Dallas for work, but the Marshall tube amp did not.
+I sold it through the Arizona Republic classifieds to some coot in his 50s (that guy would be me now).
+The 74 Strat and the dreadnought came to Dallas; those and a pair of headphones were my home woodshedding rig for a decade.
+But in 1991, G.A.S. returned.
 I sold the 74 Strat to a guy at work, and bought a 90 blue Japanese Fender Strat and a red Les Paul Custom.
 More BOSS pedals of all varieties showed up.
-Recording was done to cassette, then 4-track portastudio, then 8-track portastudio with slaved MIDI tracks on a Mac, etc, etc… somewhere along the line the Les Paul got sold for a computer gear.
+Recording was done to cassette, then 4-track Portastudio, then 8-track Portastudio with slaved MIDI tracks on a Mac, etc, etc… somewhere along the line the Les Paul got sold for more computer gear.

 For 6 months I played in the “house band” at MCI using the Deluxe.
 Got a California Tele with a humbucker in the neck, and a black Les Paul Deluxe.
-I quit the band but 6 months later got a vintage Marshall 100W Super Lead head, and then a reissue 1960 4x12 cabinet.
+I quit the band but 6 months later got a vintage 70s JIM Marshall 100W 1959 Super Lead head, and then a reissue 1960 4x12 cabinet.
 Wife climbed the walls as practice bedroom is not in freestanding building.
 After a year, decided I didn't like the reissue Celestron speaker shrillness, pulled them out and sold on Craigslist, and replaced them with 2 Weber speakers, very, very nice.
 But as the Marshall and Fender both require a lot of volume to sound their best, in 2007 I got a Mesa Boogie Stiletto Ace combo with master volume and tube effects loop.
 Great sounds.
-More boutique pedals were added, a Seagull 6 and 12-string acoustic replaced the old dreadnought, string gauges fluctuated from light to heavy, tuning ranged from concert E down to D, and I switched from Digital Performer to Garageband for simplicity.
+More boutique pedals were added, string gauges fluctuated from light to heavy, tuning ranged from concert E down to D, and I switched from Digital Performer to Garageband for simplicity.
 Acoustic guitar ends up stereo mic’d X-Y with a matched pair of small Octavia condensers; the Mesa close mic’d with the Dragonfly through a PNP preamp & compressor into a Mackie board into a MOTU 828 AD to the Mac; vocals mic'd through a Neumann TLM103.
 Done right?

 No.